Last Updated on

 Some of the other mild symptoms that you can add to the above list are constipation, dizziness, and visible veins due to increased blood flow.

 Your Belly at 13 Weeks of Pregnancy

-It’s the 13th week, and your uterus has expanded enough to make your belly ‘pop’.
+It’s the 13th week, and your uterus will expand a bit.
 People you haven’t shared the good news with will now start guessing that you are pregnant.
-Your jeans too will start feeling a little tight around the belly, and your body-hugging tops may just about give away your happy secret.
+Your jeans, too, will start feeling a little tight around the belly, and your body-hugging tops may just about give away your happy secret.